 Professionally, I come from a background in transportation engineering and urban planning with a strong dose of public administration thrown in.
 I have performed engineering and planning projects as small as a transportation impact and safety studies to administering a ~$75M traffic services program for a city transportation department.
 Our town needs to look at creative ways where Vienna can maintain our place in Northern Virginia and not be overshadowed by transportation, development and economic pressures.
 Council, commissions, staff, residents and businesses must be proactively engaged in community affairs in northern Virginia rather than simply react to issues as they arise.

-Thank you for re-electing me to Town Council.
+Thank you for electing me to a second term on Town Council.
 I will work collaboratively with residents and businesses to make Vienna better at what it is without fundamentally changing that sense of community brings people to our town.
 If you would like additional information that you do not see here, please contact me by e-mail.